How Long Should Kids Brush Their Teeth?

 - Recommended by American Dental Association.
 The ADA stamps a seal of acceptance on toothbrushes that meet its standards for good oral hygiene.
 Look for the seal on the toothbrush packaging.

 - Electronic or manual?
-You want to teach your children proper brushing technique, and that includes mastering circular and back-and-forth strokes.
+You want to teach your children proper brushing techniques, and that includes mastering circular and back-and-forth strokes.
 Sometimes an electric toothbrush can help your kid learn proper brushing—and be fun to use at the same time.
 Electronic brushes might have spinning heads to help remove plaque or they may play a song, vibrate, or use lights to help kids brush for the full two minutes.
-These tend to be more expensive than manual brushes, but if they help your kids want to brush, the cost is often worth it!
-Pay attention to whether the spinning brush is disposable or you can replace the heads or the batteries.
+Additionally, electric toothbrushes remove up to 70 percent more plaque vs. manual toothbrushes in hard-to-reach places, helping your kids get a thorough and effective cleaning.

 - Lifespan.
 Toothbrushes wear out and need to be replaced regularly to continue to be effective at cleaning your teeth.
 Dentists recommend every 3 or 4 months, or sooner if the bristles become frayed.
-Some toothbrushes come with indicators on the bristles or handle to help you know when it’s time to replace them.
+When they are frayed or splayed outward from use, it’s time for a new toothbrush.
+A worn-out toothbrush doesn’t do an effective job of cleaning teeth.
+Some toothbrushes come with indicators on the bristles or handles to help you know when it’s time to replace them.
 Inspect your toothbrush’s bristles regularly.
-When they are frayed or splayed outward from use, it’s time for a new toothbrush.
-A worn-out toothbrush doesn’t do an effective job cleaning teeth.
+Pay attention to whether the spinning brush is disposable, or if you can replace the heads or the batteries.

 When choosing a kids’ toothpaste, consider: